 2% = for 1 oz of oil or butter add 12 drops of Essential Oil

-An example of how to use this in a simple body butter recipe is:
+An example of how to use this in a simple Shea Body Butter Recipe is:

 7 oz of body butter can take anywhere between 42 (1%) to 84 (2%) drops of essential oils.
 Get it?

 Every large grocery store chain, health food store, and on-line markets have an abundance of choices when it comes to essential oils, including many blends that have different aromatherapy functions.
-At Better Shea Butter we like to keep it simple, so here’s our top 5 Essential Oils:
+At Better Shea Butter we like to keep it simple, so here are our top 5 Essential Oils: